block-core/documentation/docs/decentralization/social-media/social-media-platforms.md

 **What Does it Mean to be a Decentralized Social Media Platform?**

-_Articulating first principles as a means to discover requirements to towards a social media platform_
+_Articulating first principles as a means to discover requirements towards a social media platform_

 **A Decentralized Social Media Platform**